 Come one come all!
 The COVID-19 pandemic may have shaken the world and canceled events, but that doesn’t mean we have to wait to get back to playing MTG in a competitive setting.
 Wizards of the Coast has recently taken to sanctioning a new type of online competitive event: the MTG Arena Open.
-With Grand Prix events being cancelled due to the pandemic, the Arena Open does a good job in filling the void left behind.
+With Grand Prix events being cancelled due to the pandemic, Arena Open does a good job in filling the void left behind.

 The MTG Arena Open is a two-day event in which players of all skill levels are welcome to compete against each other for phenomenal prizes and an invitation to the next Qualifier Weekend for the current set-related split.

-If making it to Day 2 sounds formidable, take solace in knowing that your entries are not limited on Day 1.
+If making it to Day 2 sounds formidable, take solace in knowing that your entries aren’t limited on Day 1.
 So long as you can pay the entry fee of 20,000 gold or 4,000 gems (equivalent to $25 USD) each time, you can participate as many times as you want.

-Let’s dive in to everything you need to know surrounding the event including entry requirements, rules, spicy prizes, and how WotC is integrating the event into their Esports scene.
+Let’s dive into everything you need to know surrounding the event including entry requirements, rules, spicy prizes, and how WotC is integrating the event into their Esports scene.

 Entry Requirements and Event Structure

-There’s a little more than the entry fee when it comes to participating in an upcoming Arena Open, so let’s go over the other stipulations for eligibility real quick:
+There’s a little more than the entry fee when it comes to participating in an Arena Open, so let’s go over the other stipulations for eligibility real quick: